HackBulgaria/Programming51-1/week5/1-Generic-LinkedList/README.md

 }
 ```

-In `class LList` you should define the following methods:
+In `class LinkedList` you should define the following methods:

 * `public void add(T el)` method that adds an element to the end of the list
 * `public T get(int index)` method that returns the element on the `index` place